The Right to Counsel

 Broadly, the Sixth Amendment means that at the point when the government takes an officially adversarial position against someone in “judicial proceedings,” the defendant may not be questioned or face adversarial proceedings without his or her attorney present, unless the defendant has legally waived that right.

-Normally once a crime has been charged the defendant's lawyer must be there for "critical confrontations" and "critical stages" of the process.
-This includes interrogation, lineup, probable cause hearing, arraignment, plea hearing, felony trial, misdemeanor trial where jail time could be imposed, sentencing and appeal if by right.
-The Sixth Amendment right also gives a juvenile defendant the right to a lawyer at a delinquency hearing.
+Normally once a crime has been charged the defendant’s lawyer must be there for “critical confrontations” and “critical stages” of the process.
+This includes interrogation, lineup, a probable cause hearing, arraignment, a plea hearing, felony trial, misdemeanor trial (where jail time could be imposed), sentencing, and appeal (if by right).
+The Sixth Amendment right also gives juvenile defendants the right to a lawyer at delinquency hearings.

 The right does not attach if the individual is merely suspected of committing a crime.
 It does not usually attach during the investigative stage prior to the filing of charges — even if the individual is the only suspect.
 An arrest, without formal charges, also does not trigger the Sixth Amendment right.
 This does not mean, however, that an individual being investigated for a crime cannot or should not have a lawyer, just that the Sixth Amendment right to an attorney isn’t applicable in those situations.

 Once the right to counsel has attached, the state cannot interfere with the defendant’s right to seek counsel and must honor the right.

 The landmark U.S. Supreme Court case of Miranda v.
 Arizona found an implied right to counsel in the Fifth Amendment to protect a defendant’s right not to incriminate him or herself during custodial interrogation.
 In other words, you have a right to an attorney when you are in police custody facing questioning, whether or not an actual crime has been charged.
 The police must inform you of this right, and if you assert it, questioning must stop until your lawyer is present.